BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Terror.

-Relentless Advance â€” *When commanded, the Ogres of Azog's armies will charge through the ranks of their own troops in order to meet their enemies head-on.*
+Relentless Advance — *When commanded, the Ogres of Azog's armies will charge through the ranks of their own troops in order to meet their enemies head-on.*

 When an Ogre charges into combat, they can pass 'through' friendly Orc, Goblin and Bat models when they move and each model that they pass